usafa-astro-331/astro-331-2024-spring/labs/lab_04a_attitude_determination/README.md

 - Add the red 9 DOF IMU (red square) to your FlatSAT as in the diagram.
   - use a QWIIC cable to connect via the current sensor
-- Add 4 photocell voltage dividers near the top right (where the LCD is shown).
+- Add 4 photocell voltage dividers.
 The photocell is R1.
   - ![](../../minilabs/06_metrology/sources/Resistive_divider2.svg)
   - Vin: 3 V
   - Ground: ground